 There are various factors that can impact how much play is healthy for your pup.
 For example, their breed will influence how long your pup will be motivated to play.

-To ensure you’re well prepared for every walk with your pup, make sure to fetch them a personalised collar and lead!
-Available in a choice of colourful and vibrant designs, find your new favourite matching set today.
+To ensure you’re well prepared for every walk with your pup, make sure to fetch them a personalized collar and lead.
+Available in a choice of colorful and vibrant designs, find your new favorite matching set today!

 To better understand how much play your new puppy needs, it’s important to research their breed to ensure you’re providing them with enough exercise, but not too much.